Spin Topological Field Theory and Fermionic Matrix Product States: Equivariant spin-TQFT and equivariant fermionic MPS

 \subsection{Fermionic SRE phases and their group structure}

 In this section, we restrict our attention to fermionic SRE phases, i.e. topological fermionic phases that are invertible under the stacking operation.
 These phases form a group under stacking.
-According to \cite{fidkit}, if the symmetry group $\cG$ splits as $G_b\times\ZZ_2$, each fermionic SRE phase corresponds to an element of the set on which the group structure looks like If $G_b=\{1\}$, the two elements $(0,0,0)$ and $(0,0,1)$ correspond to the trivial and nontrivial Majorana chains, respectively.
+According to \cite{fidkit}, if the symmetry group $\cG$ splits as $G_b\times\ZZ_2$, each fermionic SRE phase corresponds to an element of the set

+If $G_b=\{1\}$, the two elements $(0,0,0)$ and $(0,0,1)$ correspond to the trivial and nontrivial Majorana chains, respectively.
 More generally, elements of the form $(\alpha,\beta,0)$ correspond to fermionic SRE phases that remain invertible after bosonization, while the bosonic duals of the fermionic SREs $(\alpha,\beta,1)$ are not SREs (they have a spontaneously broken $\ZZ_2$ but unbroken $G_b$).